developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 * **Enable logging -** Enables DataWedge to output logs for viewing in Logcat, Android Studio or a compatible viewer.

-* **Import -** Invokes navigation to a DataWedge configuration file to import from device storage, replacing the current configuration.
+* **Import -** Invokes navigation for importing a DataWedge configuration file from device storage.
+This action replaces the current configuration.

 * **Export -** Exports the current DataWedge configuration to device storage.

-* **Import Profile -** Invokes navigation to a DataWedge Profile to import from device storage.
+* **Import Profile -** Invokes navigation for importing a DataWedge Profile from device storage.
 If a Profile of the same name already exists in DataWedge, it     will be replaced by the imported one.

 * **Export Profile -** Exports an individual DataWedge profile to device storage.